liam-selfors/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 The dataset does not include descriptive data on the size of each campaign such as the budget or size of target audience.
+The data also does not include other types of campaigns for the same initiatives for comparison of if there is a better fundraising medium.

 - What are some other possible tables and/or graphs that we could create?